-This Draft Assessment Report evaluates the issues raised in submissions received in response to the Initial Assessment Report and recommends draft variations to the Code for further consideration by a second round of public comment before the Final Assessment Report is prepared.
+This Final Assessment Report evaluates the issues raised in submissions received in response to the Draft Assessment Report and recommends draft variations to the Code.

-In this Application WFA has sought amendments to update and align the provisions regulating wine in the Code with those of other wine producing countries with which Australia and New Zealand trade in wine.
-These amendments are relevant to the ratification of Australia and New Zealand's multi-lateral wine agreement on trade in wine, the World Wine Trading Group Agreement on Mutual Acceptance of Oenological Practices, or MAA, which was signed by Australia and New Zealand in December 2001.
+The original Application sought amendments to update and align the provisions regulating wine in the Code with those of other wine producing countries with which Australia and New Zealand trade in wine.
+Some of these amendments are relevant to the ratification of Australia and New Zealand's multi-lateral wine agreement on trade in wine, the World Wine Trading Group Agreement on Mutual Acceptance of Oenological Practices, or MAA, which was signed by Australia and New Zealand in December 2001.
+FSANZ has since progressed these matters urgently in a separate Proposal, P283, along with a number of other Code amendments that are also necessary before ratification of the MAA can be completed.
+The matters progressed separately in Proposal P283 that were in the original Application are indicated in the list below.

-The Applicant requested the following amendments to the provisions regulating wine in the Code:
+The Applicant requests the following amendments to the provisions regulating wine in the Code:

-- a minor change to the definition for wine in Standard 4.1.1 Wine Production Requirements (Australia only) to align it with the definition for wine in Standard 2.7.4 Wine and Wine Product; - a prohibition on the addition of ethanol to wine in Standard 4.1.1, except where explicitly permitted; - permission for the use of gum arabic as a food additive for wine made in accordance with Standard 2.7.4 Wine and Wine Product; - permission for the use of gum arabic as a food additive for wine made in accordance with Standard 4.1.1 Wine Production Requirements (Australia only); - permission for the use of argon as a processing aid for wine made in accordance with Standard 2.7.4 Wine and Wine Product; - permission for the use of argon as a processing aid for wine made in accordance with Standard 4.1.1 Wine Production Requirements (Australia only); - permission for the use of the enzyme urease as a processing aid for wine made in accordance with Standard 2.7.4 Wine and Wine Product; - permission for the use of the enzyme urease as a processing aid for wine made in accordance with Standard 4.1.1 Wine Production Requirements (Australia only); - permission for the use of carbon dioxide as a food additive for wine made in accordance with Standard 4.1.1 Wine Production Requirements (Australia only); - inclusion of 'yeasts' in the list of permitted processing aids in Standard 4.1.1 Wine Production Requirements (Australia only); - inclusion of 'bacteria' in the list of permitted processing aids in Standard 4.1.1 Wine Production Requirements (Australia only); and
+- a minor change to the definition for wine in Standard 4.1.1 Wine Production Requirements (Australia only) to align it with the definition for wine in Standard 2.7.4 Wine and Wine Product; - a prohibition on the addition of ethanol to wine in Standard 4.1.1, except where explicitly permitted; - permission for the use of gum arabic as a food additive for wine made in accordance with Standard 2.7.4 Wine and Wine Product (being progressed separately in Proposal P283); - permission for the use of gum arabic as a food additive for wine made in accordance with Standard 4.1.1 Wine Production Requirements (Australia only);

-• move 'uncharred oak' from the table listing permitted food additives to the table listing permitted processing aids in Standard 4.1.1 - Wine Production Requirements (Australia only).
+- permission for the use of argon as a processing aid for wine made in accordance with Standard 2.7.4 - Wine and Wine Product (being progressed separately in Proposal P283); - permission for the use of argon as a processing aid for wine made in accordance with Standard 4.1.1 Wine Production Requirements (Australia only); - permission for the use of the enzyme urease as a processing aid for wine made in accordance with Standard 2.7.4 Wine and Wine Product (being progressed separately in Proposal P283); - permission for the use of the enzyme urease as a processing aid for wine made in accordance with Standard 4.1.1 Wine Production Requirements (Australia only) (withdrawn by Applicant at Draft Assessment); - permission for the use of carbon dioxide as a food additive for wine made in accordance with Standard 4.1.1 Wine Production Requirements (Australia only); - inclusion of 'yeasts' in the list of permitted processing aids in Standard 4.1.1 Wine Production Requirements (Australia only); - inclusion of 'bacteria' in the list of permitted processing aids in Standard 4.1.1 Wine Production Requirements (Australia only); and - move 'uncharred oak' from the table listing permitted food additives to the table listing permitted processing aids in Standard 4.1.1 Wine Production Requirements (Australia only).